stellar/slingshot/zkvm/docs/zkvm-mempool.md

 ## Procedures

+### Relaying transactions

+A node periodically announces a set of its transactions to all the neighbours by transmitting a list of recently received transaction IDs.

+When a list of IDs is received from a peer, node detects IDs that are missing in its mempool and remembers them (per peer).

+Periodically, node sends out requests for transactions.
+It goes in round-robin, and collects lists of transactions, avoiding request for the transactions it already assigned per node.
+Then, requests are sent out to all peers.

+Transactions arrive in random order, therefore some of them may be [orphans](#orphan).
+Orphans are parked separately and indexed by the input Contract ID.
+When an appropriate output is added, a corresponding orphan transaction is attempted again.
+If it's still missing another parent, it is parked as an orphan again.

 ### Accept to mempool

 **Transaction is validated statelessly per ZkVM rules.** The peer may be deprioritized or banned if it relays a statelessly invalid transaction.